MidnightDreamerX17/skill20/Psionics/README.md

 Second, the character must make one skill check per day, accumulating a total throughout multiple days, until the threshold difficulty is exceeded.

-Psionic Tattoos require only one hour of inscription per day.
+**Psionic Tattoos** require only one hour of inscription per day.
 Psionic Tattoos do not finish faster than other manifestation items, but up to ten can be worked-on per day.
+On the other hand, they have the limitation of no more than one tattoo for the same power on a person at a time.

 The skill used for crafting is Craft (INT) (Psionic Focuses)